praveenhm/AweSome-HackerNews/README.md

-### This is collection of Hackernews bookmark.
-This is very handy.
+### This is collection of Hackernews bookmarks for my next startup.
+Mostly it is all about how to start your next big thing :)